 Keep the flashlight on: Turn on the flashlight for a while until the iPhone gets hot is also said to solve this problem.

-In addition, the iPhone may be having hardware problems if the steps above don't work.
+Your iPhone may have some hardware problems if the steps above don't work.
 You'd better take the iPhone to Apple store for technical service if your iPhone is still under warranty.
 At lease, it won't be that expensive to fix the hardware issue if the device is under warranty.

 Joan J. Mims is interested in researching all tips about iPhone, iPad and Android.
 He loves to share useful ideas with all users.